NFL Rumors: With Tom Brady Leaving, New England Patriots Could Trade To Draft A Top Quarterback

 The New England Patriots may not be in the Super Bowl this year, but the team is still dominating the NFL news cycle with the possible departure of Tom Brady and what one insider thinks could be a move to snag a top quarterback in this May’s NFL Draft.

-Brady has been under center for the last two decades in New England, leading the Patriots to nine Super Bowl appearances and six wins, but could be on a new team in 2020.
+Brady has been under center for the last two decades in New England, leading the Patriots to nine Super Bowl appearances and six wins, but he could be on a new team in 2020.
 The Patriots are not expected to stand pat, however, with former top Bill Belichick assistant Charlie Weis believing New England will make a big move to find his replacement.

 Weis said the Patriots will likely look for help beyond current backup Jarrett Stidham, snagging a reliable veteran to start and trading up for one of the year’s top quarterbacks.

 “But I also wouldn’t put it past Bill to run all the way to the top of the draft, and go get one of the big boys.
-I wouldn’t put it past him,” Weis said, via Yahoo Sports.
+I wouldn’t put it past him,” Weis said, via Yahoo!
+Sports.

 Brady Will Hit Free Agency For The First Time